 Rev. 1

 Programming is not about coding, it’s about problem solving.
 One learns to recognize and understand the trade-offs between several solutions to a problem and is able to judge which solutions best fits the case.
-After years of creating small projects for fun and profit, I’ve realized that Computer Science is the major I love.
+After years of creating applications for fun and profit, I’ve realized that Computer Science is the major I love.

 Since I found out algorithms could be used to better understand and develop other areas of knowledge, I’ve been excited about mixing Computer Science with other disciplines, such as biology and chemistry.
 The course on Computing Concepts for Bioinformatics caught my eye, as it allows me to study exactly what I want.
 Moreover, the idea of threads in the major, allows me to concentrate on more practical areas.